 (b) the applicant has furnished any further information as and when required by the Minister under section 48A(3); and

-(c) the Minister is satisfied that recovery of petroleum or geothermal energy, as the case requires, from the area comprised in the blocks specified in the application —
+(c) the Minister is satisfied that —

+(i) the area comprised in the block, or any one or more of the blocks, specified in the application contains petroleum; and

-(i) is not, at the time of the application, commercially viable; and
+(ii) the recovery of petroleum from that area is not, at the time of the application, commercially viable, but is likely to become commercially viable within the period of 15 years after that time,

+the Minister shall, by written notice served on the applicant, inform the applicant that the Minister is prepared to grant to the applicant a petroleum retention lease in respect of the block or blocks as to which the Minister is satisfied as mentioned in paragraph (c).

+(2A) If —

+(a) an application has been made under section 48A(1a); and

+(b) the applicant has furnished any further information as and when required by the Minister under section 48A(3); and

+(c) the Minister is satisfied that —

+(i) the area comprised in the block, or any one or more of the blocks, specified in the application contains geothermal energy resources; and

-(ii) is likely to become commercially viable within the period of 15 years after that time,
+(ii) the recovery of geothermal energy from that area is not, at the time of the application, commercially viable, but is likely to become commercially viable within the period of 15 years after that time,

-the Minister shall, by instrument in writing served on the applicant, inform the applicant that he is prepared to grant to the applicant a petroleum retention lease or geothermal retention lease, as the case requires, in respect of the block or blocks specified in the application.
+the Minister shall, by written notice served on the applicant, inform the applicant that the Minister is prepared to grant to the applicant a geothermal retention lease in respect of the block or blocks as to which the Minister is satisfied as mentioned in paragraph (c).

 (2) Where an application has been made under section 48A and —

 (a) the applicant has not furnished any further information as and when required by the Minister under section 48A(3); or

-(b) the Minister is not satisfied as to the matters referred to in subsection (1)(c) in relation to the blocks specified in the application,
+(b) the Minister is not satisfied as to the matters referred to in subsection (1)(c) or (2A)(c), whichever is applicable, in relation to the block, or all the blocks, specified in the application,

 the Minister shall, by instrument in writing served on the applicant, refuse to grant a lease to the applicant.

+(3A) If —

+(a) an application has been made under section 48A specifying 2 or more blocks; and

+(b) the Minister is not satisfied as mentioned in subsection (1)(c) or (2A)(c), whichever is applicable, in relation to one or more, but not all, of the blocks,

+the Minister shall, by notice in writing served on the applicant, refuse to grant a lease to the applicant in respect of the block or blocks as to which the Minister is not satisfied as mentioned in subsection (1)(c) or (2A)(c).

-(3) An instrument under subsection (1) shall contain —
+(3) An instrument under subsection (1) or (2A) shall contain —

 (a) a summary of the conditions subject to which the lease is to be granted; and